Seeed-Studio/MakerCamp/2024-01-MIT/Andres/README.md

 ![](documents/xiao_schematic.png)

 I ended up analyzing the power requirements of the system, my current architecture and the XIAO's internal architecture (as seen above)(the blue square points to the regulator component which is responsible for most of the XIAO's deep sleep current consumption) and decided that my best bet for this design is to base the new modules on the [ESPRESSIF ESP32 MINI WROOM](chrome-extension://oemmndcbldboiebfnladdacbdfmadadm/https://www.espressif.com/sites/default/files/documentation/esp32-c3-mini-1_datasheet_en.pdf).
 This module uses the ESP32-C3 chip which has USB peripherals and doe snot have an on-board regulator.
 This means that I can use the same [RT9080-33GJ5](https://www.digikey.com/en/products/detail/richtek-usa-inc/RT9080-33GJ5/6161634?s=N4IgTCBcDaIEoBUCcAGAHCgtAZmwcQCkBWEAXQF8g) regulator that I used in my first design.
 This regulator has an extremely low idle current consumption of about 0.1uA!
 Due to the importance of battery life, I had to sacrifice using the XIAO along with many of the capabilities that it brings such as USBC and charging.
 I figured that if the sensors would consume such little power, replacing batteries would be more suitable than charging them.
 I think that a version of the XIAO that uses the [RT9080-33GJ5](https://www.digikey.com/en/products/detail/richtek-usa-inc/RT9080-33GJ5/6161634?s=N4IgTCBcDaIEoBUCcAGAHCgtAZmwcQCkBWEAXQF8g) would be super cool to see!
-Maybe Seeed will make one soon.

 ![](documents/mc_change.png)